-In this tutorial we’ll learn how to install MySQL 8.0 on Ubuntu 16.04 (Xenial Xerus) from MySQL apt repository.
+In this tutorial, we learn how to install MySQL 8.0 on Ubuntu 16.04 (Xenial Xerus) from MySQL apt repository.

-This tutorial assume that we have fresh install of Ubuntu Server 16.04 (Xenial Xerus).
-You can also follow this tutorial on any flavor of Ubuntu 16.04 like Kubuntu or Xubuntu.
+This tutorial assumes that we have a fresh install of Ubuntu Server 16.04 (Xenial Xerus).
+You can also follow this tutorial on any flavor of Ubuntu 16.04, like Kubuntu or Xubuntu.

 Please take extra caution when you’re following this tutorial on production server that already serving production workload.